OpenTermsArchive/engine/README.md

 You can use the fetcher in your code by using:

-`import fetcher, { launchHeadlessBrowser, stopHeadlessBrowser, FetchDocumentError } from 'open-terms-archive/fetcher'`
+`import fetcher, { launchHeadlessBrowser, stopHeadlessBrowser } from 'open-terms-archive/fetcher'`

 Documentation on how to use is provided as JSDoc within `./src/archivist/fetcher/index.js`.